 How is the Congress agenda set?

 The main business of Congress – debates on Resolutions and Matters for Discussion – is generated entirely by RCN members.
-Submissions were invited from October 2016 to January this year, and were received from all four countries of the UK and from RCN forums, committees and branches.
-During February and March the RCN Agenda Committee reviewed all submissions before deciding on an agenda covering the important, relevant and topical issues being debated in Liverpool.
+Submissions are invited from RCN forums, committees and branches and will be reviewed by the Agenda Committee before making a recommendation to RCN Council in January.

 What is the Agenda Committee?